GoogleChrome/web.dev/src/site/content/en/blog/airshift-perf-optimization/index.md

 In this case, AirSHIFT used [react-virtualized](https://github.com/bvaughn/react-virtualized) as there were requirements around enabling complex two dimensional grid tables.
 They are also exploring ways to convert the implementation to use the lightweight [react-window](/virtualize-long-lists-react-window/) in the future.

 ### Results
-Virtualizing the table alone reduced scripting time by 6 seconds on a 4x CPU slowdown + Fast 3G throttled Macbook Pro environment which contributed the most in this performance optimization project.
+Virtualizing the table alone reduced scripting time by 6 seconds (on a 4x CPU slowdown + Fast 3G throttled Macbook Pro environment).
+This was the most impactful performance improvement in the refactoring project.

 <figure class="w-figure w-figure--fullbleed">
   <img class="w-screenshot" src="virtualize_results_before.png" alt="Before: around 10 seconds of scripting from user interaction to updating the screen">